webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 a=rtpmap:96 VP8/90000
 ```

-* `v`, `o`, `s`, `c`, `t` are defined but all have no effect on the WebRTC session.
+* `v`, `o`, `s`, `c`, `t` are defined but they do not affect the WebRTC session.
 * You have two Media Descriptions.
 One of type `audio` and one of type `video`.
-* Each of those have one attribute.
+* Each of those has one attribute.
 This attribute configures details of the RTP pipeline, which is discussed in the 'Media Communication' chapter.

 ## Session Description Protocol and WebRTC